 You may enhance your academic preparation for the growing opportunities in the biological-related industries by adding the biological engineering option to the standard chemical engineering program.
-In addition to the elective choices listed in Table II below, you may replace BBMB 301 with BBMB 404 and BBMB 405 or BIOL 313 and BIOL 314.
+In addition to the elective choices listed in Table II below, you may replace BBMB 303 with BBMB 404 and BBMB 405 or BIOL 313 and BIOL 314.
 BBMB 405 can be used to meet the Chemistry Elective; BIOL 314 can be used to meet the Professional Elective requirements.
-CH E 426 may be replaced by CH E 427.